StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 All applications have always had to be prevented from generating a sustained stream of data faster than the medium can consume it.
-The problem is not that backpressure mechanisms did not exist, but that historically these backpressure mechanisms were exercised far too late, after an excessive backlog had already built up.
+The problem is not that backpressure mechanisms did not exist, but that, historically, for networking APIs these backpressure mechanisms were exercised far too late, after an excessive backlog had already built up.

 The proposal in this Source Buffer Management document is not to define entirely new API mechanisms that did not previously exist, or to fundamentally change how networking applications are written;
-the proposal is to use existing networking API mechanisms more effectively.
+the proposal is to make existing networking API mechanisms work more effectively.
 Depending on how a networking application is written, using kevent() or similar mechanisms to tell it when it is time to write to a socket,